madhanmallow/appsteroid-sdk-ios-documents/en/4_FeatureList.md

 	- [FASUser](./Specs/Spec-User.md)

 #### <a name="FriendManagement">- Friend Management</a>
 Allow users to create their own community by inviting friends, and form their own groups to communicate/play together inside the app.
 Users will have ability to invite others to start a online match.
+Also, users can add or remove friends in their profile page.

 #### <a name="GroupMessage">- Group Message</a>
 A chat space for app users to talk/chat with other users.
 App users can post text, images, play-video and stickers.